How Well Do You Know Your Spouse? Here’s How You Can Find Out!

 - Answer Questions About Each Other As a Couple

-A simple Google search for 'questions for couples' brings up 121,000,000 results like, "20 Questions All Couples In A Strong Relationship Should Be Able To Answer" from Buzzfeed.
-Although these types of quizzes are fun and can produce much-needed laughter between husbands and wives, intimately knowing your partner is essential to building and maintaining a strong marital foundation.
+A simple Google search for “questions for couples” brings up 121,000,000 results, such as "20 Questions All Couples In A Strong Relationship Should Be Able To Answer" from Buzzfeed.
+Although these types of quizzes are fun and can produce much-needed laughter between spouses, intimately knowing your partner is essential to building and maintaining a strong marital foundation.
 Marriage requires effort and communication so if you don't ask, then your spouse won't tell you what is going on in their heart.
-According to Killian (2018), the following 20- item quiz shines a light on some features of what John Gottman describes as your "love map."
-Each question requires an individual response of yes or no. They are as follows:
+According to John Gottman, the following 10 questions will help you gain insight into your spouse and vice versa.
+They are as follows:

 - Do you know what food your partner does not like or cannot eat?

-Researchers such as, John Gottman, has studied for over forty years with thousands of couples regarding what factors predict relationship success and failure, state that the marriages that survive do so because of a strong marital friendship.
-Seems very simple, but, according to Gothman (2017), the quality of a married couple's friendship is what makes for a thriving and lasting partnership.
-So, answering these kinds of questions about your spouse, and potentially having them do the same about you, can help you find out how well you know each other.
-At the same time, it also gives the two of you an opportunity to jumpstart learning more about one another which can eventually build into a quality relationship needed to sustain a successful marriage.
+Researchers such as John Gottman have studied for over forty years with thousands of couples regarding what factors predict relationship success and failure.
+Gottman states that the marriages that survive do so because of a strong marital friendship.
+Seems very simple, but, according to Gottman, the quality of a married couple's friendship is what makes for a thriving and lasting partnership.
+So, answering these kinds of questions about your spouse and potentially having them do the same about you can help you find out how well you know each other.
+At the same time, it also gives the two of you an opportunity to jumpstart learning more about one another, which can eventually build into a quality relationship needed to sustain a successful marriage.

-- Talk to Other People That They Are Close To
+2. Talk to Other People Who They Are Close To

 You don't necessarily want to do this without your partner's knowledge or consent, but talking to a mom, dad, brother, sister, or best friend can be a good way to gauge how well you know your significant other.